 Of course, that doesn’t count several of the new companies who haven’t yet established BBB ratings like iSmartAlarm, SmartThings, and Wink.
 They each maxed out the transparency ratings but weren’t rated by the Better Business Bureau.

 Among the monitored companies, there were a few surprises as well.
-In addition to Simplisafe, both FrontPoint and Alarm Grid also had excellent BBB ratings and good transparency.
+In addition to Simplisafe, both FrontPoint and Alarm Grid also had excellent BBB ratings and good transparency, meaning you’ll know what you’re getting into and how to get out of it more often.

 |System||BBB Rating||Product Transparency||Pricing / Contract Transparency|